 Help with your application

 We ask for a variety of detail in your online application, however we perform the first assessment of suitability for a role based solely on the information in your CV.
-So make sure you include evidence directly related to the criteria in the role profile.
+In a further development of our efforts to create a more diverse workforce, your CV will be anonymised and personal information will be removed during the first stage of the application review.
+This removes bias from the process and makes it even more important that you attach an updated word version of your CV for each new application ensuring you include evidence directly related to the criteria in the job advert.

 Make sure you read the job advert carefully.
 To give you a clear idea as to knowledge skills and ability we are looking for.